tlcsdm/eclipse-fullscreen/README.md

 With this small plugin Eclipse and RCP Programs based on Eclipse can run in full screen mode, so that you can have more space to edit your programs.

 ## Use
-1. Menu Window/Full Screen enter full screen mode,
+1. Menu Window/Full Screen enter full screen mode.
-2. Ctrl+ALT+Z enter or exit full screen mode,
+2. Ctrl+ALT+Z enter or exit full screen mode.
 3. ESC exit full screen mode.

 ## Build